hotosm/docs/docs/dev-guide/repo-management/licensing.md

   exploitation of open code, making any modifications open so the entire community can benefit.

+> Originally HOT was using BSD-2-Clause, which is more permissive
+> and not copyleft, meaning it is fully open but there is no protection
+> from commercial exploitation.
+>
+> Tools using BSD-2-Clause:
+>
+> - Tasking Manager
+> - Export Tool
+> - Open Aerial Map

 ## Other Content is CC-BY

 - Creative content, such as translations and designs are copyrighted